btemplep/authzee/docs/sdks.md

 `array[string]|array[array[string]] regex_find_all(string $pattern, string|array[string] $subject)`

-> **WARNING** - Regex evaluation differs based on the underlying language/library implementation.
+> **WARNING!** - Regex evaluation differs based on the underlying language/library implementation.
 Regex evaluation is not standardized across programming languages, and it's not expected for the SDKs to create standard regex evaluation *at this point*.
-The general functionality should match between languages though, besides difference in the syntax and implementation of the regex notation evaluation.
+The general functionality of the JMESPath custom functions should match between languages though.

 The return value depends on the subject type:
 - `string` - Run a regex pattern against a string and return an array of all occurrences of the pattern in the string.